-Fundraising activities where most of the gross revenues go to contracted third parties deliver a more than incidental private benefit.
+74. If most of the gross revenues of a charity's fundraising activities go to a contracted person or an organization that is not also a charity, this may deliver a more than incidental private benefit.
 Such arrangements, particularly if not well-documented and/or disclosed, could also indicate that a fundraising activity is harmful to the public interest and therefore contrary to public policy and/or deceptive.